This Is Why You Don't See People-Sized Salmon Anymore

 The trend is clear, the reasons less so.

-Two species eat more Chinook salmon than any others: orcas and humans.
+Two species eat more chinook salmon than any others: orcas and humans.

-The 2,300 or more resident killer whales in the Northeast Pacific Ocean eat about 20 million pounds of Chinook salmon per year — roughly equal to the annual commercial catch of Chinook in recent years, according to the new study.
+The 2,300 or more resident killer whales in the Northeast Pacific Ocean eat about 20 million pounds of chinook salmon per year — roughly equal to the annual commercial catch of chinook in recent years, according to the new study.

-"There is a large number of resident killer whales out there that really target Chinook, and they target the large Chinook," Ohlberger says.
+"There is a large number of resident killer whales out there that really target chinook, and they target the large chinook," Ohlberger says.

-A study from federal researchers in November found that orcas' consumption of Chinook salmon in the Northeast Pacific Ocean has doubled since 1975, surpassing humans' catches, which have fallen by a third over that time.
+A study from federal researchers in November found that orcas' consumption of chinook salmon in the northeast Pacific Ocean has doubled since 1975, surpassing humans' catches, which have fallen by a third over that time.

 "As far as we can see, the killer whales are taking the older and bigger fish," said Craig Matkin, a whale researcher with the North Gulf Oceanic Society in Homer, Alaska.
 Matkin, who was not involved in Ohlberger's paper, studies Alaskan orcas' diets.